 Known for its effect on the cardiovascular system, soothing muscle, bones, and joints, its restorative effects, and calming properties, Basil aids in increasing clarity of thought and maintaining an open mind.
-It is used to help with migraines caused by liver and gallbladder problems, mental fatigue, sometimes for menstrual periods, clearing breathing, and cooling affected areas of skin.
+It is used to help with severe head pain caused by liver and gallbladder problems, mental fatigue, sometimes for menstrual periods, clearing breathing, and cooling affected areas of skin.

 The Basil oil is extracted from the leaves, stems, and flowers through steam distillation.
 The herbaceous and licorice-like aroma blends well with Bergamot, Cypress, White Fir, Geranium, Helichrysum, Lavender, Lemongrass, Marjoram, Peppermint, and Wintergreen.